 A detailed dam breach and inundation assessment for the historical Afton TSF was completed in 2015 (Akkerman & Martin, 2015).
-The East Dam was classified as a HIGH consequence structure based on the Canadian Dam Association Dam Safety Guidelines (CDA 2007, revised 2013) as a hypothetical dam breach could outflow into the historical Afton open pit (see Figure 1).
+The East Dam was classified as a HIGH consequence structure due to the breach outflow into the historical Afton open pit.
 Two failure conditions were considered during the dam breach assessment: (a) Sunny Day failure, or failure during normal operating conditions that would be caused by a dam collapse due to any circumstance; and (b) Rainy Day failure, or flood-induced failure that would be caused due to dam overtopping.
-It is difficult to imagine any of these failure modes as plausible given the arid local climate, the large capacity of the spillway, the apparent robustness of the embankment design and extensive crest width, the negative water balance resulting in a typically very small or non-existent pond, and the large storage capacity between the tailings surface and the dam crest.
+It is difficult to imagine any of these failure modes as plausible for the East Dam, given the arid local climate, the large capacity of the spillway, the apparent robustness of the embankment design and extensive crest width, the negative water balance resulting in a typically very small or non-existent pond, and the large storage capacity between the tailings surface and the dam crest.
 Full or partial blockage of the spillway would be required to cause overtopping of the facility during a Probable Maximum Flood event.
 It is unlikely that this would develop under the continued monitoring and maintenance resulting from the ongoing mining activities at the site.
 It is important to recognize that the surface pond was removed by pumping to the New Afton TSF in early-2015 and the remaining surface water subsequently evaporated throughout the summer of 2015.

 Nevertheless, a dam breach scenario cannot be completely discounted given the semi-fluid nature of the stored tailings and the potential for a pond to form after an extreme storm.
 Removal of the supernatant water pond in 2015 and construction of the Alkali Creek diversion channel have substantially reduced the potential for an initial flood wave to develop during the unlikely event of a dam breach event.
 This can be further reduced by selective surface grading to eliminate the potential for ponding during a storm event.
-Furthermore, densification and dewatering of the tailings using appropriate ground improvement technologies will reduce the volume of interstitial water, increase the solids content and preclude liquefaction, which will in turn eliminate the potential for the outflow of liquefied tailings during a breach event, reducing the consequences to localized slumping.
+Furthermore, densification of the tailings will reduce the volume of interstitial water, increase the solids content and preclude liquefaction, which will in turn eliminate the potential for the outflow of liquefied tailings during a breach event, reducing the consequences to localized slumping.
 Combined with the very low probability of a dam breach occurring given the robust design and climatic setting, credible failure modes are eliminated once the tailings are suitably stabilized and capped to prevent water ponding during extreme precipitation events.